BookOwl/type-inference/README.md

 # type-inference

 This project is an implementation of Hindley Milner Type inference in Rust.
-It is based off of https://github.com/prakhar1989/type-inference
+It is based off of chapter 16 in http://www.scala-lang.org/docu/files/ScalaByExample.pdf

 ## Running
 This project contains a simple REPL that allows you to enter your own expressions to type check.
 To run the REPL clone this repo and run `cargo run`